ChadLefort/pets-mono/README.md

 ## Understand your workspace

 Run `nx dep-graph` to see a diagram of the dependencies of your projects.

+## Generate an application

+Run `nx generate my-app` to generate an application.

+> You can use any of the plugins above to generate applications as well.

+When using Nx, you can create multiple applications and libraries in the same workspace.

+## Generate a library

+Run `nx generate my-lib` to generate a library.

+> You can also use any of the plugins above to generate libraries as well.

+Libraries are sharable across libraries and applications.
+They can be imported from `@pets/mylib`.

 ## Further help